hachan0179/Got_Overwirte_Sample/README.txt

 ./dump_libc-2.31.so.txt     ; Made by "$ objdump -d -M intel libc-2-31.so"
 ./README.txt                ; This .txt file.
-./exploit.py                ; Python script made by me to exploit ./socat.sh                  ; Shell script to open port and to lesten
+./exploit.py                ; Python script made by me to exploit ./socat.sh                  ; Shell script to open port and to listen